jketreno/autocode/README.md

 than just fix the code, and also added colors and the ability to pan around.
 I am still very impressed that Qwen2.5 running only a 7B parameter model was able to do as much as it did, even if it wasn't perfect.

+# My takeaway?

+AI, and specifically AI Agents, are incredibly powerful.
+Even running smaller models locally can do a lot, and they pale in comparison to what the frontier models of today can do -- let alone the models of tomorrow.

+An agent as a software architect, and minions of other specialized agents for testing, developing, optimizing, packaging, and managing support forums.
+Pair lower cost local agents with some heavy hitter pay-models and anyone can create software.

+This is really feeling like a Star Trek moment.